oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | 0x5d `']'` | maxc | integer | Maximum cardinality |
 | 0x25 `'%'` | enum | none | Enumerated reference to a field in FieldType |
 | 0x26 `'&'` | tfield | enum | Field that specifies the type of this field |

+FieldOptions MUST include zero or one instance of each of the options from Table 3-3.
+FieldOptions MUST NOT include both *enum* and *tfield*.
+If FieldOptions includes the *enum* option, FieldType MUST refer to a Defined type with Fields.
+If FieldOptions includes type options ([Table 3-2](#table-3-2-type-options)), FieldType MUST be a JADN type to which all of those options apply.

 ### 3.2.3 Syntactic Sugar
 JADN includes several optimizations that make type definitions more compact or that support the